Neapolitan pizza

 Neapolitan pizza (pizza napoletana; pizza napulitana) is the version of the round pizza typically prepared in the Italian city of Naples and characterised by a soft, thin dough with high edges.
 The tomatoes are traditionally either San Marzano tomatoes or pomodorini del Piennolo del Vesuvio, which grow on the volcanic plains to the south of Mount Vesuvius, and the cheese is traditionally mozzarella di bufala campana or fior di latte di Agerola.
-Pizza napoletana is a traditional speciality guaranteed (TSG) product in the European Union and the United Kingdom, and the art of its making (arte del pizzaiolo napoletano) is included on UNESCO's list of intangible cultural heritage.
+Pizza napoletana is a traditional speciality guaranteed (TSG) product in the European Union and the United Kingdom, and the art of making it (arte del pizzaiolo napoletano) is included on UNESCO's list of intangible cultural heritage.

 Recipe

 According to the rules proposed by the Associazione Verace Pizza Napoletana (AVPN), the genuine Neapolitan pizza dough consists of wheat flour, natural Neapolitan yeast or brewer's yeast, salt, and water.
 The dough is always fat-free and sugar-free.
 The regulations specify that the dough must be made primarily from a medium-strength (W value of 250–320; 11–13.5% protein), finely ground wheat flour, with no more than 20% of the flour being strong flour (W value above 350).
-Since the end of World War II in Italy, when strong flour was imported from Canada as part of the Marshall Plan, this strong flour has been called Manitoba flour.

 The dough must be kneaded by hand or with a low-speed mixer.
 After the rising process, it must be formed by hand without the help of a rolling pin or other machine and may be no more than 0.25 cm in height.
 The pizza must be baked for 60–90 seconds in a 485 C wood-fired oven.
-When cooked, it should be soft, elastic, tender, and fragrant.